 - (F) Buoyancy.
-Suitable buoyancy properly placed shall be used to ensure stability and the dimensions set out in 1603(A) and (B). - (G) Center Lines.
+Suitable buoyancy properly placed shall be used to ensure stability. - (G) Center Lines.
 Centerline markings of a strongly contrasting color shall be placed at: - (1) The front face of the ramp at the lip of the ramp to facilitate surveying. - (2) The front face of the ramp at the waterline to facilitate measuring to the inner and outer course buoys.